 Aircon keeps us cool in the summer and warm in winter, but we didn’t always have such a handy bit of technology.
-Air conditioning in the past was expensive and cumbersome, and before that, people just made do!
+AC in the past was expensive and cumbersome, and before that, people just made do!

 To celebrate the incredible transition from handheld fans to air-con, these are 6 cool facts about the inventions’ history.